Durie Hill School: Inspiring Learning in the Scenic Beauty of Whanganui

-- Durie Hill School offers a community-centered education, prioritizing local families while embracing diversity and inclusion.
+• Durie Hill School provides a community-centered education, prioritizing local families while embracing diversity and inclusion in Whanganui.

-- The curriculum integrates cultural programs, promoting Māori perspectives and aligning with Te Tiriti o Waitangi.
+• The curriculum integrates cultural programs, promoting Māori perspectives and aligning with Te Tiriti o Waitangi for a richer learning experience.

-- Active learning strategies and the PB4L framework create a safe and engaging environment for students.
+• Active learning strategies and the PB4L framework create a safe, engaging environment for all students to thrive.

-- Facilities include a swimming pool, tech-equipped classrooms, and a library, enhancing literacy and overall student engagement.
+• Modern facilities, including tech-equipped classrooms and a library, enhance literacy development and overall student engagement.

-- Strong community partnerships and special programs support targeted literacy interventions, benefiting all learners, particularly Māori students and boys.
+• Strong community partnerships and targeted programs support literacy interventions, benefiting all learners, especially Māori students.

 Location and Community Context

-Located on the eastern side of the Whanganui River, Durie Hill School sits just one kilometre inland from the iconic Durie Hill Tower, making it easily accessible for residents in the area.
+Located on the eastern side of the Whanganui River, Durie Hill School is situated in the heart of the Durie Hill suburb, making it easily accessible for local families.

-As part of the Takitini Rua Kāhui Ako Community of Learning, you'll find that Durie Hill School actively engages with the community, fostering partnerships that enhance educational experiences.
+As part of the Takitini Rua Kāhui Ako Community of Learning, Durie Hill School actively engages with the Whanganui community, fostering partnerships that enhance student experiences.

-The school utilizes local resources for high-interest learning activities, ensuring that students benefit from their surroundings.
-Parents play a vital role, helping organize and manage sports teams, while the school participates in inter-school sports and community events.
+The school leverages its surroundings for high-interest learning activities, ensuring students benefit from their unique environment.
+Parents play a key role in organizing sports and events.

-Moreover, the school's commitment to environmental education shines through its involvement in local projects.
+Additionally, the school’s commitment to environmental education is evident through local projects, connecting students with their natural surroundings.

 School Overview and Enrollment

-At Durie Hill School, you'll find a community-centric enrollment model that welcomes students from diverse backgrounds.
+At Durie Hill School, you’ll discover a community-centric model that welcomes students from diverse backgrounds in Whanganui.

-This co-educational environment supports learners aged 5 to 11, fostering inclusivity and engagement.
+This co-educational setting supports learners aged 5 to 11, fostering inclusivity and engagement across all year levels.

 Community-Centric Enrollment Model

-Durie Hill School embraces a community-centric enrollment model that prioritizes local families while also welcoming students from outside the zone.
-This approach enhances community involvement, ensuring that local voices and needs shape the school environment.
+Durie Hill School adopts a community-centric enrollment approach, prioritizing local families while welcoming out-of-zone students.
+This enhances community involvement in shaping the school environment.

 Co-Educational Learning Environment